meandem-tech/meandem-fsae-tech-test/README.md

 ### Task 4

-Loading any page should send the `page_load` with the appropriate consent to each of the four analytics endpoints.
+Loading any page should send the `page_view` with the appropriate consent to each of the four analytics endpoints.
 This should be true even when landing on the site for the first time.

 ---